-OVERVIEW: The California-based Shurl and Kay Curci Foundation focuses its funding attentions on scientific research in a handful of disciplines including regenerative medicine, cell biology, stem cells, nanotechnology and nanoscience.
+OVERVIEW: The California-based Shurl and Kay Curci Foundation focuses on scientific research in brain science, regenerative medicine, cell biology, stem cells, nanotechnology and nanoscience.

-The foundation does not award a large number of grants each year, usually 10 to 15, but award amounts are relatively sizeable, often ranging from $50,000 to $200,000.
+The foundation does not award a large number of grants each year, usually 10 to 15, but grant amounts are relatively sizeable, often ranging from $50,000 to $200,000.
 Although Curci does award grants to universities and scientific research organizations throughout the country, it prioritizes those located in California.

 Curci does not accept unsolicited grant applications or requests for funding.
 Grantseekers can find basic information on its website, but those with further questions should contact the foundation for more in-depth information.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)